Do-It-Yourself: Installing a Second Battery

 This credo works as well for batteries as it does for real estate.
 Batteries are temperature sensitive, needing a temperature that is comfortable for a person, and high temperatures dramatically shorten their life.
 If the proposed battery location is too hot for you, it is also too hot for your battery.
 This presents a dilemma for many battery installations, since you want short runs of battery cable to your engine’s starter or alternator to prevent a loss of voltage, but your battery won’t last long in a hot engine room and must be ventilated.

 Batteries, especially the flooded type, give off lighter-than-air explosive hydrogen gas when charging, so they must be vented from the top directly to the outside of the boat.
 If there is not sufficient natural ventilation you may have to add a sparkproof exhaust fan to eliminate gas buildup and to lower the temperature.
-Batteries, especially the flooded type, must also be easy to service.
+Batteries, especially the flooded type, must also be easy to get to for service.

 We recommend low-resistance, tinned copper wire in all applications.
-Moisture, vibration, heat, abrasion, and chemicals are major enemies of all electrical system components, and only marine rated wire (like that from Ancor Marine) is built to withstand these conditions.
+Moisture, vibration, heat, abrasion and chemicals are major enemies of all electrical system components, and only marine rated wire (like that from Ancor Marine) is built to withstand these conditions.
 Be sure to use tin plated copper connectors as well, for the least electrical resistance and the best corrosion protection.
 We recommend double-crimped terminals, with solid metal-to-metal connections and heat shrink tubing for waterproof protection.

 Pre-manufactured battery cables are available in various lengths with well-constructed connectors, properly covered with adhesive-lined heat shrink and terminated with closed barrel ring terminals.
 However, the lengths available may not be appropriate for your installation so you may have to make your own battery cables.